sockethub/sockethub/packages/irc2as/README.md

 # IRC2AS

-Parses the IRC protocol into ActivtyStreams objects.
+Parses the IRC protocol into ActivityStreams objects.

 ## Overview